Our Complete Guide to Video Annotation

 Video Annotation Explained

-What are the Different Types of Methods of Video Annotation?
+What are the Different Types of Video Annotation?

 Several different video annotation methods exist.
-The right method needed for adding labels during a specific annotation project depends on the type of video that is being annotated and what the annotated data will be used for.
+The right method needed for adding labels during a specific annotation project depends on the type of video being annotated and the annotated data used for.
 Some annotation methods include:

 Bounding Boxes